amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 #### Comparing algorithms using Big O notation

 Let's say you want to find the duplicates on an array.
-Using Big O notation, we can compare different implementations that do the same but they take different time to complete.
+Using Big O notation, we can compare different solutions that solve the same problem but has a massive difference in how long it takes to do it.

 - [Optimal solution using a map](book/content/part01/big-o-examples.asc#linear-example)
 - [Finding duplicates in an array (naïve approach)](book/content/part01/big-o-examples.asc#quadratic-example)